Sustainability

 Australian Sustainable Finance Institute (ASFI)

-Cbus is proud to share our ongoing commitment to shaping a more sustainable Australian finance sector by way of our Membership with the Australian Sustainable Finance Institute (ASFI).
-ASFI grew out of an unprecedented collaboration between the finance sector, that wanted to come together to help shape an Australian economy that prioritises human well-being, social equity and environmental protection, while underpinning financial system resilience and stability.
 ASFI’s work continues on to build in the collaboration between Australia’s major banks, superannuation funds, insurance companies, financial sector peak bodies and academia as well as government and regulators, that developed the Australian Sustainable Finance Roadmap, launched in late 2020.
 ASFI’s work focuses on realigning the finance sector to create a sustainable and resilient financial system by directing capital to support greater social, environmental and economic outcomes consistent with the roadmap.
 Cbus’ Chief Executive Officer, Kristian Fok is the chair of ASFI.

 The ESG Benchmark for Real Assets

+Cbus Super is an investor member of GRESB real estate and infrastructure.
 GRESB is a mission-driven and industry-led organisation providing standardised and validated Environmental, Social, and Governance (ESG) data to financial markets.
 Established in 2009, GRESB has become the leading ESG benchmark for real estate and infrastructure investments across the world, used by more than 150 institutional and financial investors to inform decision-making.
 For more information, visit GRESB.com.

 EOS at Federated Hermes Limited

-Cbus is a client of EOS at Federated Hermes Limited, an organisation that undertakes engagement, voting and advocacy in relation to global companies.
+Cbus Super is a client of EOS at Federated Hermes Limited, an organisation that undertakes engagement, voting and advocacy in relation to global companies.
 The aim of EOS is to seek positive change for its clients, the companies and the societies in which they operate.

 Investors Against Slavery and Trafficking Asia Pacific (IAST APAC)

-Cbus is a member of the Investors Against Slavery and Trafficking Asia Pacific (IAST APAC) initiative which is an investor-led, multistakeholder project.
+Cbus Super is a member of the Investors Against Slavery and Trafficking Asia Pacific (IAST APAC) initiative which is an investor-led, multistakeholder project.
 It was established in 2020 to engage with companies in the Asia-Pacific region to promote effective action in finding, fixing and preventing modern slavery in operations and supply chains.

+Investors can achieve greater impact working collaboratively and drawing on various sources of knowledge and expertise to assess and address modern slavery risk in operations and supply chains.
 IAST APAC comprises 50 investors with AU$12 trillion in Assets Under Management (AUM), together with the Australian Council of Superannuation Investors (ACSI), Walk Free and the Finance Against Slavery and Trafficking (FAST) initiative.

-International Corporate Governance Network (ICGN).
+International Corporate Governance Network (ICGN)

 Established in 1995 ICGN advances high standards of corporate governance and investor stewardship worldwide.
 Its network includes the world’s largest public pension funds and asset managers.
 ICGN focuses on Governance.